Police apprehend suspect in fatal Oklahoma City shooting

-OKLAHOMA CITY (AP) - Police in Oklahoma City say a suspect is in custody in connection with the early morning shooting death of a 20-year-old man at an apartment complex on the city’s northwest side.
+OKLAHOMA CITY (AP) - Police in Oklahoma City say a suspect is in custody in connection with the early morning shooting death of a man at an apartment complex on the city’s northwest side.

 Oklahoma City Police Sgt.
-Gary Knight says 24-year-old Mantraz Mentray Jones was taken into custody Tuesday during a traffic stop in south Oklahoma City following a manhunt that lasted several hours.
+Gary Knight says a suspect was taken into custody Tuesday following a manhunt that lasted several hours.
+Knight says the man’s name and other details about the suspect were not immediately available.

-Investigators say police found the victim, identified as Demetrius Andre Spratt, at about 2:35 a.m.
-Tuesday after responding to reports of a shooting at the apartment complex.
-Police say Spratt died at the scene of an apparent gunshot wound.
+Investigators say police found the victim at about 2:35 a.m.
+Tuesday after responding to a shooting at the apartment complex.
+The victim died at the scene of an apparent gunshot wound.
+He has not been identified.

-Investigators say the shooting followed some type of altercation between Spratt and Jones and that Jones fled the scene afterward.
+Investigators say the shooting followed some type of altercation between the victim and the suspect.
+They say the shooter fled the scene.
 No one else was injured.

 Sign up for Daily Newsletters